How to install Claude Code (and set it up so it behaves)

 Three habits that turn a reckless agent into a careful one.

 1. Use plan mode.
 Press Shift+Tab until the input says plan.
 The agent proposes the whole change without editing a file, and you approve first.
 Two minutes here saves hours of it building the wrong thing.
+It is the first of ten power moves most beginners never find.

 2. Write a CLAUDE.md.
 Add a short CLAUDE.md file to your project with a few behavior rules: ask before building, make the smallest change that works, prove it runs.
 It loads every session, so you set the tone once.